saud-learning-services/instructions-and-other-templates/docs/environment-setup.md

 > ⚠️ All references to **the-project** should be the name of the tool you are running.

-After downloading one of our for the first time, you'll want to start by getting your environment set up.
+After downloading one of our projects for the first time, you'll want to start by getting your environment set up.
 Think of the files you download from GitHub as disassembled furniture, and environments as a way of putting the furniture together.
 Like assembling furniture, this is done _once_ and isn't repeated every time you want to use it.

 In this section we'll discuss setting up environments.
 Each project comes with their own `environment.yml` file (like instructions for how to assemble the furniture).
 You can create environments for each project, or you can utilize a **universal environment** that can be used to run any of our tools - we discuss how to get this setup [below](#universal-environment-setup).